Jesus answered: Amen, amen, I say to thee, unless a man be born again of water and the Holy Ghost, he cannot enter into the kingdom of God.

 Learning about baptism and what it means to be baptized into God’s family is a ministry that the Church traditionally directs to adults.
 This means that when you come to baptize your child, you will learn what that baptism means, as the parent of the child.
 If you have an older child whom you intend to baptize, the baptism preparation will be given directly to them.

 The Catholic Church calls infant baptism the baptism of any child under age 7.
-If you desire to baptize a child age 7 or over please enroll them in the RCIA adapted for children, information about which can be foundhere.
+If you desire to baptize a child age 7 or over please enroll them in the RCIA adapted for children.

 “Catechesis for Baptism is directed primarily to adults: that is, catechumens including children who have reached the age of reason-as well as the parents and godparents of infants who are to be baptized.
 All those preparing for Baptism, including parents and godparents who are preparing for the Baptism of an infant or child, need the prayerful support and apostolic witness of the people of the local community of faith – the parish.
 This preparation is an especially important opportunity for the Church to encourage the parents and godparents of infants to reexamine the meaning of the Christian message in their own lives.”
 (National Directory for Catechesis)

 Parents and Godparents are required to attend the preparation classes.
 Preparation takes place in three classes which occur the three first Tuesdays of the month.
 The first Tuesday of the month, aka the first class, is an Orientation for the parents and registration for Baptism.
 (Godparents are not required to attend the first Tuesday).
 The following two Tuesdays after that are the preparation classes.
 We strongly suggest you attend these sessions early in your pregnancy to avoid any disappointment in choosing a Baptism date.